 Also, note the quick release Jones has.
 It’s a great delivery, and getting the ball out quick is huge in the NFL.

-Jones’ teammates loved having him as their quarterback (both DeVonta Smith and Jaylen Waddle said without hesitation they preferred Smith to Tua Tagovailoa), and it probably starts with the way he puts the ball on them so that they can do damage with they get it in their hands.
+Jones’ teammates loved having him as their quarterback (both DeVonta Smith and Jaylen Waddle said without hesitation they preferred Jones to Tua Tagovailoa), and it probably starts with the way he puts the ball on them so that they can do damage with they get it in their hands.

 But the ball placement also comes into play on the red zone.
 Even against tight coverage, Jones puts the ball in a spot that allows his guys to go up and make plays and score touchdowns.